Unit: Nematode Genetics

 Director: LAKOWSKI, Bernard

 Mutations in the human presenilin genes can cause Familial Alzheimer's disease.
 Using the Nematode Caenorhabditis elegans we are characterizing several suppressor of presenilin' (spr) genes that regulate presenilin transcription and identifying additional genes.
-The human homologues of these genes regulate the expression of many neuronal genes and play an important role in neuronal determination and differentiation.
-We are also characterising dog-1, a C. elegans DNA helicase involved in genomic stability, in order to use it better as a tool for genetics and to understand the role of its homolog BACH1 in breast cancer.
+The human homologues of these genes regulate the expression of many neuronal genes and play an important role in neuronal stem cell fate and neuronal determination.
+We are also characterising dog-1, a C. elegans DNA helicase involved in genomic stability, in order to use it better as a tool for genetics and to understand the role of its homolog BACH1/BRIP1 in Fanconi anemia and breast cancer.

 1) Presenilin suppressors